Jabberwocky: Linguistics and poetics

 Though the poem contains many nonsensical words, English syntax and poetic forms are observed, such as the quatrain verses, the general ABAB rhyme scheme and the iambic meter.
 Linguist Peter Lucas believes the "nonsense" term is inaccurate.
 The poem relies on a distortion of sense rather than "non-sense", allowing the reader to infer meaning and therefore engage with narrative while lexical allusions swim under the surface of the poem.

 Marnie Parsons describes the work as a "semiotic catastrophe", arguing that the words create a discernible narrative within the structure of the poem, though the reader cannot know what they symbolise.
 She argues that Humpty Dumpty tries, after the recitation, to "ground" the unruly multiplicities of meaning with definitions, but cannot succeed as both the book and the poem are playgrounds for the "carnivalised aspect of language".
 Parsons suggests that this is mirrored in the prosody of the poem: in the tussle between the tetrameter in the first three lines of each stanza and trimeter in the last lines, such that one undercuts the other and we are left off balance, like the poem's hero.

 Carroll wrote many poem parodies such as "Twinkle, twinkle little bat", "You Are Old, Father William" and "How Doth the Little Crocodile?"
 Some have become generally better known than the originals on which they are based, and this is certainly the case with "Jabberwocky".
-The poems' successes do not rely on any recognition or association of the poems that they parody.
+The poems' successes do not rely on any recognition of or association with the poems that they parody.
 Lucas suggests that the original poems provide a strong container but Carroll's works are famous precisely because of their random, surreal quality.
 Carroll's grave playfulness has been compared with that of the poet Edward Lear; there are also parallels with the work of Gerard Manley Hopkins in the frequent use of soundplay, alliteration, created-language and portmanteau.
 Both writers were Carroll's contemporaries.